Mustafa Ali: Independent circuit (2003–2016)

-WWE (2016–present)
+WWE (2016–2023)

 Cruiserweight division (2016–2018)

 On June 25, 2016, after Brazilian wrestler Zumbi was not able to participate in the Cruiserweight Classic tournament due to visa issues, WWE announced that Mustafa Ali would replace him.
-On July 20, Ali was eliminated from the tournament by Lince Dorado in the first round.
+On July 20, Ali, representing his father's country of Pakistan, was eliminated from the tournament by Puerto Rican representative Lince Dorado in the first round.
 Ali appeared on the October 26 episode of NXT, where he and Dorado entered the Dusty Rhodes Tag Team Classic, but were eliminated by Kota Ibushi and TJ Perkins in the first round.

-On the December 13 episode of 205 Live, Ali made his debut for the brand, wrestling Lince Dorado to a double countout.
-On January 23, 2017, Ali made his Raw debut, teamed with Jack Gallagher and TJ Perkins to defeat Ariya Daivari, Drew Gulak, and Tony Nese.
+On the December 13 episode of 205 Live, Ali made his debut for the brand facing Lince Dorado in a rematch, which ended in a double countout.
+On January 23, 2017, Ali made his Raw debut, teaming with Jack Gallagher and TJ Perkins to defeat Ariya Daivari, Drew Gulak, and Tony Nese, thus establishing himself as a face.
 Ali began feuding with Drew Gulak, when Gulak began his "No Fly Zone" campaign on 205 Live.
 The feud culminated in a two-out-of-three falls match on July 18 episode of 205 Live, which Ali won.
 In February 2018, Ali began participating in the Cruiserweight Championship tournament; he defeated Gentleman Jack Gallagher in the first round, Buddy Murphy in the quarterfinals, and Drew Gulak in the semi-finals to advance to the final at the WrestleMania 34.
-At WrestleMania on April 8, Ali lost to Cedric Alexander, failed to win the WWE Cruiserweight Championship.
+At the event Ali lost to Cedric Alexander, thus failing to win the WWE Cruiserweight Championship.
 Ali then started a rivalry with Hideo Itami, who interfered in his match against Buddy Murphy.
 On the August 7 episode of 205 Live, Ali lost to Itami and collapsed afterwards, rendering him out of action for a short time.
 On the October 24 episode of 205 Live, Ali defeated Itami in a falls count anywhere match to end the feud.
 On the October 31 episode of 205 Live, Ali defeated Tony Nese to become the number one contender for the Cruiserweight Championship, but failed to win the title from Buddy Murphy at Survivor Series.